Samsung/LPVS/README.md

 - License Scanners:

     LPVS integrates with the [SCANOSS](https://www.scanoss.com) license scanner, allowing for comprehensive license analysis of the project's components.
-SCANOSS helps identify the licenses associated with the codebase, ensuring compliance with open-source license requirements.
+SCANOSS helps to identify the licenses associated with the codebase, ensuring the compliance with open-source license requirements.
 By leveraging SCANOSS, LPVS provides accurate and up-to-date information on the licenses used in the project.

 - GitHub Review System Integration:

     LPVS seamlessly integrates with the GitHub review system, enhancing the collaboration and code review process.
 LPVS automatically generates comments on GitHub, highlighting potential license violations or issues within the codebase.
-This integration streamlines the review process, making it easier for developers and collaborators to identify and address license-related concerns directly within the GitHub environment.
+This integration streamlines the review process, making it easier for the developers and collaborators to identify and address license-related concerns directly within the GitHub environment.

 - Comprehensive Issue Description:

     LPVS provides a detailed and comprehensive description of possible license violations within the project.
 This includes specific information on the location of potentially risky code and an overview of the license-related issues at hand.
-By offering this comprehensive insight, LPVS enables developers to have a clear understanding of the license-related risks within their codebase and take appropriate action to mitigate them.
+By offering this comprehensive insight, LPVS enables the developers to have a clear understanding of license-related risks within their codebase and to take appropriate steps to mitigate them.

 - Continuous Monitoring: